 William Orme is surprisingly not an uncommon name in London at the time, and indeed there were several in each generation of my Orme line for several generations, let alone outside of my family.
 ‘William Orme’ was ubiquitous when it came to searching through newspaper records, as many many names are.
 After trawling through, patiently and methodically; those useful competencies of all genealogists; I was suddenly awoken from my searching trance at the sight of the word ‘Wellington’.
 William had lived in Wellington Place, Bethnal Green at the time of my Great Great Grandfather’s birth.
 This had to be him and upon further scrutiny I was satisfied it was.
 It even gave his house number 21 in reference to him.
 The paper was dated 1863, William was 45 years old and together with his wife Sarah he’d had three of his five children by then.
 The article was wonderful and gave me so much, in so little, of a seemingly insignificant poor man of his times; it introduced me to his poverty, his humour, his generosity and self-preservation.

-Hopefully you can read the article to the left; it is a great read.
+Hopefully you can read the article to the above; it is a great read.
 If it is not clear, write in the comments below and I’ll write out a transcript.

 Wellington Place does not exist in Bethnal Green anymore.
 In fact, none of the houses of my family who lived there exists, much cleared in modernisation to make way for tower blocks and much destroyed by the Luftwaffe.
 But I can work out the geographical space it held and I like that.
 The Church he baptised my Great Great Grandfather in was a stone’s throw away, and is miraculously still there.
 This newspaper article gave me a that little bit of flesh on the life of this probably skinny man, who ultimately himself died in the workhouse, but without whose struggle through life, I would never have existed.